FHantke/brave-browser-wiki/Chromium-rebases.md

-## Configure and init the new Chromium version.
+## Configure and init the new Chromium version

-1. Create a new cloned dir.
+1. Create a new cloned directory and install the necessary node modules.

 &emsp;`npm install`

-2. Since you’re using a new cloned dir you should not already have an `src` dir and should run `init`.
+2. Since this is a new clone, you won't have a `src` directory so run `init` to create that.

 &emsp;`npm run init`

-3. Branch off the latest Chromium rebase branch.
+3. Branch off the latest Chromium rebase branch or master, whichever is applicable.

-3. Open `package.json` in `src/brave/` and change the string at the path `config.projects.chrome.tag` to the new Chromium version, then commit the changes to that file with the comment "Update from Chromium XXX to Chromium YYY."
+3. Open `package.json` in `src/brave/` and change the string at the path `config.projects.chrome.tag` to the new Chromium version, then commit the changes to that file with the comment `Update from Chromium XXX to Chromium YYY.`

-4. Run `npm run sync` to make sure that the Chromium repository at `src/` is at the right version, the right internal dependencies set to the expected versions and the patches from Brave applied.
+4. Run `npm run sync` to make sure that the Chromium repository at `src/` is at the right version, the right internal dependencies are set to the expected versions, and the patches from Brave applied as expected.

 5. If all patches apply correctly, simply run

 &emsp;`npm run update_patches`

-&emsp;then, commit the changes with the comment "Updated patches from Chromium XXX to Chromium YYY."
+&emsp;then, commit the changes with the comment `Updated patches from Chromium XXX to Chromium YYY.`

 &emsp;Typically, however, some patches will fail to apply.

-## Fix patches.
+## Fix patches

 1. Resolve errors for each patch that didn't apply.